 This course is designed to provide students with an understanding of the fundamentals of mechanical ventilation.
 The focus will be placed on the way mechanical ventilators function, basic terminology, classification, technological and mathematical concepts, graphical displays and the interrelationship between pressure, volume, flow and time as related to mechanical ventilator function.

-Prerequisite(s): RESP-105, RESP-110, RESP-125 Corequisite(s): RESP-150, RESP-160, RESP-170 assigned to 12 twelve-hour shifts with a clinical perceptor.
+Prerequisite(s): RESP-105, RESP-110, RESP-125

+Corequisite(s): RESP-150, RESP-160, RESP-170

 RESP 175 Clinical Practicum II 4 cr.